GeekHF/test_new_environment/README.md

 # test_new_environment
-# this repository stores those test codes for the new setted environment
+# this repository stores those test codes for the new setted environments